 So, I was sitting around the other day undertaking an in-depth analysis of Wikipedia.
 Do you realise that in the 2009 Masturbate-a-thon, the men’s distance record was 2.5 metres?
 Interesting.
 I also checked out the famous photo of Che Guevara by Alberto Korda.
 You know, that one at the top of the page.
 Did you know it’s the most reproduced photographic image ever?
 Imagery is powerful and I wonder about the lasting legacy of Che if that photo hadn’t been taken?
 What gets me though, is that I have quite a few pictures where I’ve been photographed unknowingly with the same look as that iconic photo.
 Here’s a shot of me heading to my mailbox.

-So, I've got to lift my game over the upcoming Summer and put some miles into my legs.
-It's time to wheel out the usual suspects of walking books and these are where my hikes will come from.
+I’ve got to lift my game over the upcoming summer and put some miles into my legs.
+There are the usual suspects of walking books, but one I picked up the other day has some potential.

-I picked up another one a month or so ago called 'Melbourne's Best Bush, Bay and City Walks' by Julie Mundy.
-She of course lives over at the blog, www.walksmelbourne.com as well.
-It's a nicely put together book and although the walks are generally shorter, there are a few good ideas which I might explore over Summer.
-Even if I don't do many, it pays to support outdoor writers who focus locally on Melbourne and its surrounds.
-Okay, what's next?
+It’s put together by Julie Mundy who also lives at her blog, www.walksmelbourne.com as well.
+It’s nicely put together and although the walks are generally shorter, there are a few good ideas which I might explore over summer.
+Even if I don’t do many, it pays to support outdoor writers who focus locally on Melbourne and its surrounds.
+Okay, what’s next?

-What has the book above got to do with hiking?
+What’s that book got to do with hiking?
 Well, none.
 I just happen to like the cover.
 You must be wondering what happened to the Che theme?
-Don't panic, he's back.
+Don’t panic, he’s back.

 What’s this coming up?
 Is that a YouTube screenshot?